raford/FLITRAP/README.md

 ![](http://i.imgur.com/Dabhj7M.png)

-* Type the following into your terminal and press enter/return to start FLITrap.
-You should see something similar to the following.
+* Type `python flitrap` into your terminal and press enter/return to start FLITrap.
+You should see something similar to the image below.

 ![](http://i.imgur.com/iDhFAcx.png)